context-hub/docs/docs/contributing.md

-# Contributing to **CTX**
+# Contributing

-We're excited to welcome you as a contributor to the **CTX** project!
-This guide will help you get started with contributing to our project.
+We're excited to welcome you as a contributor to our project!

 ## How to Contribute